-As proposed, this project will require a Comprehensive Plan Amendment and Planned Unit Development.
-Since PUD's recognize the uniqueness of a site and the proposed development, they have different considerations and conditions.
-The City Council should provide feedback regarding the comprehensive plan amendment and concept plan and advise Maplewood Development on City preferences to move forward with the proposed development.
+As proposed, this project will require a Planned Unit Development.
+Since PUD's recognize the uniqueness of a site and the proposed development, they each have different considerations and conditions.
+The City Council should provide feedback regarding the concept plan and advise Maplewood Development on City preferences to move forward with the proposed development.